DataDog/documentation/content/developers/faq/dog-statsd-sample-rate-parameter-explained.md

 1. your code.
 Where you sample metric values using a [DogStatsD][1] client, in charge of sampling metric values and sending them to 2.
 2. the DogStatsD server (embedded with the datadog-agent), in charge of receiving the value sampled.
 Every 10 seconds, it aggregates data received into final metric values that are sent to 3.
-3. the datadog service, from where you can graph your metric data.
+3. the Datadog service, from where you can graph your metric data.

 Generally the DogStatsD client (i.e. your code) and the [DogStatsD server][1] (i.e. the datadog-agent) run on the same host, but they could be on different hosts as well: